-Do you smell that?
-The bonfires, the pumpkin spice lattes, the dry leaves?
+Smell that?
+The apple cider, the pumpkin spice lattes, the leather footballs?
 Mmm…fall is coming.
-Time to get ready!
-Have you received your game tickets to your favorite team?
+Are you ready!
+Have you received your season tickets to your favorite team?
 Have you put away your shorts and sandals and pulled out your cardigans and boots?
-Have you replaced your cotton sheets with flannel sheets to help you stay comfy when the temperatures drop?
+Have you replaced your cotton sheets with flannel sheets to help you stay comfy when the cold sets in?

 Have you tested your home’s carbon monoxide detector?